 - 1 teaspoon olive oil

-- Start by making the sauce.
-In a food processor or blender, puree thawed raspberries until smooth.
-Place the pureed raspberries into a fine sieve over a medium bowl.
+- Puree completely thawed raspberries in a food processor or blender.
+Place the pureed raspberries into a fine sieve or strainer over a medium bowl.
 With a small round ladle or large spoon, stir berries around, grinding them through the sieve until you are left with just seeds in the sieve.
 Discard seeds.
 Transfer puree to a small pan (2 quart).

 - To the raspberry puree add the juice, vinegar, maple syrup and ginger.
-Stir together until well blended then simmer over medium low heat until thickened, about 7-10 minutes, stirring occasionally.
+Stir together until well blended then cook over medium low heat until thickened, 7-10 minutes, stirring occasionally.
 Turn heat off, cover sauce and keep warm until salmon is ready to serve.
 Start the fish.

-- Trim any dark purple blood line from bottom of salmon filets with a thin, sharp flexible knife.
-Season top side of salmon with with salt, garlic and pepper.
+- For a milder flavor, trim any dark purple blood line from bottom of salmon filets with a thin, sharp flexible knife (optional).
+Season top (rounded) side of salmon with with salt, garlic and pepper.

 - Place a large non-stick skillet or fry pan over medium heat and add the olive oil.
 When the oil is hot, add the salmon filets, seasoned side down.
 Cook until a golden crust forms, about 4 minutes.
-Turn fish over, cover the pan with a lid, turn het to low and cook fish until done, about another 4 minutes.
+Carefully turn fish over, cover the pan with a lid, turn heat to low and cook fish until done, about another 4 minutes.
 Salmon is done when it is firm to the touch and a digital thermometer reads 145°F when inserted into the thickest part.

 - Divide sauce between 4 plates, add salmon and garnish with fresh raspberries.